zcheng19/CQF-based_TSN/README.md

 self.state: the original state for observation.

 wrapper_state: the processed state as the input information for DRL algorithm.
-The processing includes
+The processing includes extending the dimension of state array, and zero paddings.

+freq: count the frequency a flow can appear in a hyper period.

+reward: the immediate reward the environment feeds back after the action is taken.

+done: the training status reflected by the environment.
 ## User customized experiment part